The Banking Regulation Review: Spain

 - a harmonised prescriptive minimum level of total loss absorbing capacity (TLAC) for all G-SIIs, which will be introduced into the CRR through a new requirement for (loss-absorption) own funds and eligible liabilities; the aim of which is to require G-SIIs to hold a sufficient amount of highly loss-absorbing (bail-inable) liabilities to ensure smooth and fast absorption of losses and recapitalisation in the event of a resolution;

-- a binding net stable funding ratio, which indicates that a credit institution holds sufficient stable funding to meet its funding needs over a one-year horizon under both normal and stressed conditions (thereby preventing liquidity crises);
+- a binding (not only reporting) net stable funding ratio, which indicates that a credit institution holds sufficient stable funding to meet its funding needs over a one-year horizon under both normal and stressed conditions (thereby preventing liquidity crises);

-- incentives for investments in infrastructures and small and medium-sized enterprises (SMEs) through discounts of capital requirements in consideration for the exposures to these investments; and
+- incentives for investments in infrastructures and SMEs through discounts of capital requirements in consideration of the exposures to these investments; and

 - a requirement for third-country institutions with significant activities in the EU to have an EU intermediate parent undertaking.